Jason Isringhausen

 Jason Derik Isringhausen (/'ɪzrɪŋhaʊzɪn/ born September 7, 1972) is an American former professional baseball pitcher and coach.
 He pitched in Major League Baseball from 1995 through 2012 for the New York Mets, Oakland Athletics, St. Louis Cardinals, Tampa Bay Rays, and Los Angeles Angels of Anaheim.
 Isringhausen was, with Bill Pulsipher and Paul Wilson, a member of "Generation K", a group of highly regarded Mets prospects.
 Isringhausen proceeded to have a successful career as a relief pitcher, recording exactly 300 career saves.
 He was a two-time All-Star and led the National League in saves in 2004.

 Early life

 Isringhausen was born on September 7, 1972, in Brighton, Illinois, one of at least three children of Charles and Georgene Isringhausen.
-Isringhausen played catcher in high school before being moved to the outfield at Lewis and Clark Community College.
+Isringhausen played catcher at Southwestern High School before being moved to the outfield at Lewis and Clark Community College.

 Playing career

-New York Mets (1992-1999)
+New York Mets (1992–1999)

 Isringhausen was chosen as a draft-and-follow prospect by the New York Mets in the 44th round of the 1991 Major League Baseball draft.
 He signed in May 1992.

 In the mid-1990s, Isringhausen and fellow minor-league pitchers Bill Pulsipher and Paul Wilson—collectively dubbed "Generation K"—were widely hyped as the next New York Mets superstars.
 But injuries took their toll and 1995 was the first year that all three started the season healthy.

 Isringhausen began his career as a starter for the Mets near the end of the 1995 season, posting a 9–2 record in 14 starts.
 But a steady progression of serious injuries, including tuberculosis, a broken wrist (sustained while punching a dugout trash can), and three major operations on his pitching arm, derailed his progression into the major-league rotation.
 (He also was caught clandestinely playing softball for a strip club while rehabilitating.)
 He missed most of the 1997 season and the entire 1998 season.
 When he was finally healthy in 1999, he was moved to the bullpen after only five starts.
 Still, Mets manager Bobby Valentine was reluctant to use Isringhausen in relief, saying that it would be akin to "[using] an Indy car as a taxi."
 After inconsistent play with the Mets, he was traded to the Oakland Athletics at the trading deadline for reliever Billy Taylor.

-Oakland Athletics (1999-2001)
+Oakland Athletics (1999–2001)

 As a relief pitcher and closer for the Athletics, Isringhausen's performance improved.
 Isringhausen established himself as a top closer with Oakland, as the A's made the playoffs in 2000 and 2001.
 Isringhausen earned his first selection to the All-Star game in 2000.